children holding hands

 Surrey Community Child Care Task Force

 The Task Force supports a strong universal system of early care and learning in Surrey.
-The City of Surrey co-chairs the Task Force with the Centre for Child Development.
+The City of Surrey co-chairs the Task Force with the Alexandra Neighbourhood House.
 The work of the Task Force ensures a collective and effective system of support for child care in our City.

 Community partners include